reddickda/rushHour/README.md

 - represent entire board as hashed set using hash/unhash functions for ease
 - update table rendering to use new hashed board

+- using hashed board, need to figure out drag event issue - use refs?